WATCH: Shetlanders send a message in a bottle urging ‘sibling across the sea’ to stop massive oil & gas project

-Bearing in mind the current obstacles, Offshore Energy reached out to Equinor last month to seek more information about the potential impact of this on the firm’s plans.
-In response, a spokesperson for the Norwegian state-owned energy giant confirmed that “there’s no change to the Rosebank project,” and added that the final investment decision (FID) is still planned “in Q3 2023.”
+Bearing in mind the current obstacles, Offshore Energy reached out to Equinor last month to seek more information about the potential impact of these issues on the firm’s plans.
+In response, a spokesperson for the Norwegian state-owned energy giant confirmed there was “no change to the Rosebank project,” adding that the final investment decision (FID) was still planned “in Q3 2023.”

 The development cost for this project is estimated at £4.1 billion, plus a further £3.6 billion in operating expenses.
 According to Equinor, the reuse of the Petrojarl Knarr FPSO, which recently worked for Shell on the Knarr field in the North Sea off Norway, as opposed to building a new one, will avoid 250 thousand tonnes of CO2 emissions.